RBC slashes its telecommuting policy

 The leaders of each department will therefore have to adapt the directive to return to work three to four times a week according to their needs, and will inform their colleagues of the next steps.

-If it recognizes that this request could cause inconvenience to certain teammates, RBC is of the opinion that it will be “the best thing to do for the team”, reports the Globe and Mail.
+If it recognizes that this request might cause inconvenience to certain teammates, RBC is of the opinion that it will be “the best thing to do for the team”, reports the Globe and Mail.

 In the note sent Tuesday to employees, RBC indicates that the face-to-face makes it possible to resolve “complex issues more quickly, to learn and grow more effectively, and ultimately, to forge stronger bonds with others”.